AlephVenXm/Main/OptimizingCalculations/DynamicGradient with in-built AdaNN.md

 >> Code of DynamicGradient optimizer with in-built Adaptive Neural Net and test

-note: this optimizer doesnt use momentums, velocities, epsilons, rhos, average gradients and etc.
+note: this optimizer doesnt use moments, velocities, epsilons, rhos, average gradients and etc.

 it also starts from 0.0 learning rate